Explore this resource

 Coaching and mentoring education system offer

-Education Scotland and the General Teaching Council for Scotland are working in partnership to develop a new coaching and mentoring offer for teachers who need it most.
-This coaching and mentoring offer comprises two elements:
+Education Scotland and the General Teaching Council for Scotland are working in partnership to develop new coaching and mentoring offers for teachers who need it most.
+These coaching and mentoring offers comprise two elements:

-- A national offer of professional learning around coaching and mentoring.
-This professional learning offer will increase the coaching and mentoring capacity within the system to ensure that there is long term sustainability in developing an established coaching culture.
+- National professional learning coaching offers - these professional learning offers will increase the coaching and mentoring capacity within the system to ensure that there is long-term sustainability in developing an established coaching culture.

-For further details about coaching and mentoring visit Coaching and Mentoring Matters, an online resource which will provide links to the 1:1 coaching offer and to the professional learning opportunities.
+For further details about coaching and mentoring visit Coaching and Mentoring Matters, an online resource which will provide information on the 1:1 coaching offer and the professional learning opportunities.

 Enhanced support for post-probation teachers